 To equip orphaned youth with the necessary education and skills that enable them to become self-reliant productive members of the society; by providing relevant, practical and impactful support schemes in response to their needs.

 The Board of Trustees, headed by Her Majesty Queen Rania Al-Abdullah governs Al-Aman Fund.
 The Board of Trustees includes H.E.
-Governor of Central Bank as the Vice Chairperson, His Eminence the Chief Justice of the Hashemite Kingdom of Jordan, H.E.
-Minister of Social Development, H.E.
-Bassem Al-Salem and Mr. Eyad Asali.
+Dr. Ziad Fariz as the Vice Chairperson, His Eminence Sheikh Abdul-Hafiz Al-Rabta, H.E.
+Bassem Al-Salem.
 The Board is tasked with drawing the broad policies of the Fund and approving the strategies needed to execute its plans, in addition to creating the rules for the management of the Fund, supervising their activities, defining the tasks and responsibilities of the Board of Directors, and approving the regulations and rules governing the financial and administrative activities of Al-Aman Fund.

-The Board of Directors includes the following members: Ms. Noor Homoud as General Manager, Mr. Laith Al Qasem as Chairman, Mr. Mohammed Al Mohtaseb, Mr. Mufleh Aqel, Mr. Ali Murad and Mr. Mohammad Elayyan.
+The Board of Directors includes the following members: Ms. Noor Homoud as General Manager, Mr. Laith Al Qasem as Chairman, Mr. Mohammed Al Mohtaseb, Mr. Mufleh Aqel, Mr. Ali Murad, Mr. Mohammad Elayyan and Mr. Mohammad Jaber.
 The Board of Directors is responsible for overseeing the effective administration of the affairs of Al-Aman Fund, developing the regulations governing the financial and administrative activities of the Fund, as well as preparing and presenting the annual report, the closing statement and the budget to the Board of Trustees.